Looking for complementary or alternative therapy information on the web

 - Look at our complementary therapy organisations list to find other websites that have reliable information about complementary and alternative cancer therapies

 You should be able to find details of who wrote the information (the author) for the website.
 Look at the author’s qualifications and see if they are relevant to the written information on the site.
-For example, on this website, you can find out about the writing and editorial teams and our external reviewers in our about this website section.
+For example, on this website, you can find out about the writing and editorial teams and our external reviewers.
 It is important to check whether the information is current – reliable sites review and update their information regularly.
 Each page should clearly show the date it was last reviewed.

 You can also check

 - That there is clear information about the qualifications of the people who review the information